Wild Running

 Rackenford, North Devon

-The LDRRR is a new, completely off road, 15 mile run and walk which encompasses some of North Devon's loveliest untrodden countryside, which is part of the UK's first UNESCO biosphere.
+The LDRRR is a new, near completely off road, 17 mile run and walk which encompasses some of Northern Devon's loveliest untrodden countryside, which is part of the UK's first UNESCO biosphere.

-We've taken the trouble to scope out and gain permission for this route, some of which is on private land and so you'll be gaining exclusive access to trails you won't have followed before.
+The bisopshere, which partners with Devon Wildlife Trust and Westcountry Rivers Trust has taken the trouble to scope out and gain permission for this route, much of which is on private land and so you'll be gaining exclusive access to trails you won't have followed before.
 The route will be marked but you'll need your wits about you as the path meanders in and out of sight.

 What's included?